 Best Point and Shoot Compact Camera

 Are you looking for a reliable and high-performance travel camera?
 Panasonic Lumix ZS100 4K is your best camera for travel photography.
 It provides a versatile viewing angle with Optical Image Stabilizer Plus.
 It is your best travel companion for high-sensitivity ISO 12,800 video recording, which is beyond the ordinary digital cameras.

 Canon PowerShot G7X Mark II digital camera gives you amazing shots with great performance and speed.
 The smart design of this compact camera makes it perfect for events, travel, and anywhere you go.
 This Canon travel camera features 20.1 MP and 1.0-inch sensor, high-performance CMOS sensor with f/1.8 to 2.8 aperture to capture brilliant images.

 Sony DSCHX90V is designed to be smart enough to capture every detail with added sharpness with the world’s lightest and smallest 30x zoom camera.
 The Sony travel camera has 18.2 Megapixel low light Exmor R sensor and ZEISS optics that are powered by 5-axis image stabilization.

 Best Bridge Camera (in Between a DSLR and Point and Shoot)

 If you want to capture advanced and professional-quality 4K video, I would highly recommend Panasonic Lumix FZ2500.
 This traveling camera features a wide 1-inch sensor, 20.1 MP shooter with f/2.8-4.5 aperture.

 Best Mirrorless Travel Camera

-The best part of Sony Alpha a6000 Mirrorless Camera is that it comes with the complete bundle for your photography adventure.
+The best part of the Sony Alpha a6000 Mirrorless Camera is that it comes with the complete bundle for your photography adventure.
 It means you won’t have to buy anything additional if you opt for this package.
-It includes a 16-50mm lens, two 64GB SD cards, batteries, DSLR camera bundle, Micro USB cable and what not.
+It includes a 16-50mm lens, two 64GB SD cards, batteries, DSLR camera bundle, Micro USB cable, and whatnot.

 A favorite amongst young budding amateur photographers and young city hipsters who love taking fashion photography, this camera also made its way to travel lovers as their go-to gear to while on the go.
 With 16 megapixel CMOS II sensor and other amazing qualities, Fujifilm X-T10 is also best for those who are on a budget as it falls under 1000USD for the whole kit.